xuyou1999/Guided_Conformance_Sampling_Replication/README.md

 If you want to incorporate the procedure in your project, please have a look at the function ```construct_sample``` in LogSampling.py, that serves as the top-level entrypoint of the approach.

 ## Benchmarking and Evaluation ##
 Additionally, we provide the benchmarking and evaluation script ```eval.py```.
 The script repeatedly constructs samples for the provided log files using different sampling methods and writes the results into .csv-files.
-The explicit .csv-filed used during the evaluation in the publication are located under 'src/results'
+The explicit .csv-filed used during the evaluation in the publication are located under 'results'